Introducing the diagnostic log

 Note that I did an extensive experiment earlier this week.
 The files with a size of 16K are typical for an RPM diagnostic log file with only the defaults set.

-Usually, if you have selected some diagnostic log settings, and run RPM until you get the results you want, you'll have a large file.
-These are text files, and they compress very nicely with the zip utility.
+Usually, if you have selected some diagnostic log settings and run RPM until you get the desired results, you'll have a large file.
+These are text files, and they compress very nicely with a file compression utility such as zip or 7z.

 Email one or more of these log files to our technical support staff.